Untested stimulant found in dietary supplements: study

 He said manufacturers might include DMBA because it may act like the banned DMAA at higher doses.
 DMAA was marketed as a body building, athletic and weight-loss enhancer.
 The FDA received dozens of illness and death reports tied to DMAA-containing supplements.

-The 14 products tested for DMBA in the new study were mostly marketed as sports or weight loss supplements or brain enhancers, Cohen's team reported October 8 online in Drug Testing and Analysis.
+The 14 products tested for DMBA in the new study were mostly marketed as sports or weight loss supplements or brain enhancers, Cohen's team reports in the journal Drug Testing and Analysis.

 In September, the Council for Responsible Nutrition (CRN), which is the trade association representing the dietary supplement industry, sent a letter to the FDA flagging the marketing of “AMP Citrate” as the "next DMAA" or as a "DMAA alternative."